hughobrien/psu-constitution/README.md

 9. Clubs and societies are represented on the Executive by a Clubs Officer and a Societies Officer that is elected by the method defined in Schedule 2: Election Regulations, by the clubs or societies delegates.

-10. The PSU President or his/her executive nominee shall be member on the Clubs and Societies Executive, the rest of the membership of the Clubs and Societies Executive is determined by Clubs and Societies Council and is outlined in the Clubs and Societies Rulebook.
+10. The PSU President or their executive nominee shall be member on the Clubs and Societies Executive, the rest of the membership of the Clubs and Societies Executive is determined by Clubs and Societies Council and is outlined in the Clubs and Societies Rulebook.

 11. The members of the Clubs and Societies Executive elected by clubs and societies may only be removed by Clubs and Societies Council by the rules outlined in the Clubs and Societies Rulebook.